-What is IncludED?
-IncludED is a partnership between Student Business Services and the FSU Bookstore that allows you to rent or purchase digital textbooks at a reduced cost.
+The Follett Access Program: Follett Access is a partnership between Student Business Services and the FSU Bookstore that allows you to rent or purchase digital textbooks at a reduced cost.
 The charge is posted directly to your MyFSU Tuition and Fees bill and can be paid along with your other University charges or using financial aid.
-For more information on IncludED see: https://studentbusiness.fsu.edu/how-pay/included-textbook-program.
+If you take a class that participates in Follett Access, you will be enrolled in the program automatically.
+Student Business Services will send you an introductory email when they identify that you are enrolled in a participating class, which will be followed by an official email from Follett Access/the FSU Bookstore detailing how to access your materials and how to opt-out of the program if you prefer to purchase your class materials elsewhere.
+For more information on Follett Acess see: https://studentbusiness.fsu.edu/how-pay/follett-access-textbook-program.